Barking is not really the problem in domesticated dogs. It’s stopping it when you’ve had enough that causes the headaches!

 If your dog barks to get your attention or does it to ask you to do something for her, the chances are she is ignoring your authority, and this should be addressed differently.

-You need to reestablish this authority as your dog’s leader to teach her good manners.
+You need to reestablish this authority to teach her good manners.
 It may even be that she feels responsible for you and that is a very onerous place to be as a dog, especially if she is not sure how to deal with the world.
 If you are confident that she is trying to demand something from you, ignore her when she barks at you.
 This means no touch, no looking at her and no speaking to her until she quietens down.
-You may need to be very patient and it might take several minutes but it does work if you are consistent because she will eventually get the message that it is not achieving what she wants.
+You may need to be very patient and it might take several minutes, but it does work if you are consistent because she will eventually get the message that it is not achieving what she wants.
 You can also try teaching her to do something else as recommended above.

 Dogs who bark when they are excited can be a challenge to quieten down.
-Terriers are particularly prone to this.
 Identify a time when you know your dog is likely to be excited at home, where you can control the environment, and work to help her to understand that excited barking is not acceptable.
 For example, if your dog barks when you produce her lead for a walk, you have a great opportunity to do this.
 The second your dog barks, stop what you are doing and freeze, dropping the lead on the floor.
 Just wait for the excitement to subside, completely ignoring your dog and wait for her to display a behaviour that you do like, such as sitting down.
 Then, congratulate her calmly and carry on with your plans.
 Be prepared to do this many times before it has an impact.
 She will learn that the walk does not go ahead until she is calmly sitting down.

 If your dog is barking because you have left her alone, think about whether or not she barks at you to get you to do things for her generally.
 If this is the case, she may well believe that barking loudly is the way to bring you home again so you will need to work with her to help her to understand that you do not give her attention unless you want to, rather than her insisting.
 Some dogs bark when alone because they are bored and it occupies the time.
-In this case make sure you give your dog log-lasting, high quality chews and toys to pay with whilst you are away.
+In this case make sure you give your dog log-lasting, high quality chews and toys to play with whilst you are away.

-Finally, if your dog really is suffering from separation anxiety and panics when you leave her, she may need a programme of desensitisation and counterconditioning to accept being alone for a period of time.
+Finally, if your dog really is suffering from separation issues and panics when you leave her, she may need a programme of desensitisation and counterconditioning to accept being alone for a period of time.
 If this is the case, get in touch with me as separation anxiety can be a challenge to deal with effectively and you may well need support.

 Sometimes it can help a dog to be exposed to the pheromones that a bitch produces to calm her puppies.
 These can be in a spray or a diffuser and can be effective in reducing anxiety and stress in some dogs, but rarely solve barking issues alone.
-Finally, some dogs with severe barking problems caused by separation anxiety can be supported by the use of medication in collaboration with your vet and behaviourist to help them to settle enough to be able to benefit from behaviour modification programmes.
+Finally, some dogs with severe barking problems caused by separation issues can be supported by the use of medication in collaboration with your vet and behaviourist to help them to settle enough to be able to benefit from behaviour modification programmes.

 However you approach the problem, you must be very patient and always consistent.
 Your dog doesn’t know that what she’s doing is not what you want and it may take time to get this fact to register, whatever the cause of the barking.
 When she does obey you and is quiet, always reward her with lots of affection.